ThoughtWorksInc/ml-cd-starter-kit/README.md

 Please consult the relevant charts for their configuration options.

 TODO:
-- Update README
 - Try things on minikube
-- Reduce number of instances of fluentd elasticsearch
 - Replace default:default service account with gocd service account, and run kubectl command on gocd as gocd service account

-DONE:
-- Add instructions on GoCD config (elastic agent profile and dockerhub artifact repository)in `GCP.md`
-- give instructions for people to find and replace 'davified' with their own docker image?